eklipxio/research-tech-test/README.md

 ## Submitting

-- Clone this repo into the platform of your choice - you will only have read permissions on this repo.
+- Complete the set of tasks below.
-- Create a pull request for your changes against the `main` branch
+- Create a pull request with your changes against the `main` branch.
 - Inform your point of contact when you have completed the task.

 ## Tasks